Testing Spreading Behavior in Networks with Arbitrary Topologies: Upper Bounds for the Case T = 2

 \subsection{An Upper Bound that Scales with the Maximum Degree}

 In this section, we prove:

 \restateThmAlgLowDegree*

 The claim is that \cref{alg:m2} satisfies the requirements of \cref{thm:alg-low-degree}.
-As mentioned above, the strategy followed by \cref{alg:m2} is quite simple: It chooses a certain subset of nodes $U$ uniformly at random and then queries the states of $u \in U$ and all of $N(u)$.
+As mentioned above, the strategy followed by \cref{alg:m2} is quite simple: It chooses a certain subset of nodes $U$ uniformly at random and then queries the states of $u \in U$ and all of $N(u)$ in both time steps.
 The algorithm then rejects if and only if a violation of either type is detected.

 At the core of the correctness of \cref{alg:m2} is the relation between the number of violations and the distance of $\ENV$ to $\oBP$.
 With a bit of care, we can relate the two quantities as shown next.
 (Actually for the correctness of \cref{alg:m2} we only need one of the two bounds below; the other one comes as a \enquote{bonus}.)